yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 - Don't bind directly to `scroll` & `resize` events, poll every 100ms-200ms to reduce overhead
 - Avoid writing to the DOM - use variables and `if` statements to determine whether writing is necessary
-- Combine alterations to a node into one DOM write/paint task (if possible)
 - Use CDNs for common frameworks/libraries (i.e. jQuery, Bootstrap)

 ---